Pyomo/pyomo/doc/OnlineDocs/contributed_packages/trustregion.rst

 * :math:`y \in \mathbb{R}^p` are the outputs of the external functions
 * :math:`x^T = [w^T, y^T, z^T]` is a set of all inputs and outputs

-Using this formulation and a user-supplied low-fidelity basis function :math:`b\left(w\right)`, the algoritm iteratively solves subproblems using the surrogate model:
+Using this formulation and a user-supplied low-fidelity/ideal model basis function :math:`b\left(w\right)`, the algoritm iteratively solves subproblems using the surrogate model: